jbelk/scalableAPI-angular/README.md

-#Example of using Scalable API with AngularJS
+#Example of using Scalable Press API with AngularJS

 - [Link to Example](http://scalableangularapi.site44.com/)